10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 First things first, change your clothes.
 Put on newly laundered clothing, and throw the rest in the wash.
 Second, you may even want to have a shower.
 If you have long hair, dreadlocks, or extensions, this is the ideal place for smoke particulate to land.
 Take your time, wash from head to toes, and pay particular attention to your hair.

 Third, you’ll also want to brush your teeth.
-After an afternoon smoking weed, it’s not unusual to have your mouth smelling just like that dirty bong.
-Good oral hygiene reduces bad bacteria’s proliferation, which feeds off smoke, bong water, and weed.
+After an afternoon smoking weed, it’s not unusual for your mouth to smell like that dirty bong.
+Good oral hygiene reduces the proliferation of bad bacteria, which feeds off smoke, bong water, and weed.

 9. Spray Down With Ozium